Einksul/ai110_music_recommender_extension/model_card.md

 ---

 ## 2. Intended Use
-This model generates personalized music suggestions from a small, diverse catalog of 30 songs.
-It is designed for classroom exploration of recommendation logic, specifically focusing on how weighted linear combinations can balance categorical preferences (like Genre) with numerical "vibes" (like Energy and Tempo).
+This model generates personalized music suggestions from a catalog of 30 songs.
+It is specifically focuses on how weighted linear combinations can be used with both quantitative and qualitative features of songs.

 ---

 ## 3. How the Model Works
 The model uses a **Weighted Content-Based Filtering** approach.
-It looks at every song in the database and calculates a "compatibility score" by comparing the song's attributes to the user's target profile.
+It looks at every song in the database and calculates a compatability score by comparing the song's attributes to the user's target profile.
 - **Matching Categories**: It gives points if the genre or mood matches exactly.
 - **Measuring Distance**: For things like Energy or Tempo, it calculates how "close" the song is to the user's ideal.
 The closer the match, the higher the score.
-- **Custom Importance**: We use a set of "weights" to decide which features matter most.
-For example, we found that weighting "Mood" and "Energy" more heavily than "Genre" leads to better discovery of new music that fits a specific "vibe."
+- **Custom Importance**: The weight for each feature vary depending on which matters the most.
+For example, weighting "Mood" and "Energy" more heavily than "Genre" leads to better discovery of new music that fits a specific "vibe."

 ---